Lil-House/Pyarmor-Static-Unpack-1shot/README.md

 This project aims to convert armored data back to bytecode assembly and (experimentally) source code.
 We forked the awesome [Decompyle++](https://github.com/zrax/pycdc) (aka pycdc), and added some processes on it like modifying abstract syntax tree.

+> [!IMPORTANT]
+>
+> This tool should only be used on scripts you own or have permission to analyze.
+Please respect software licenses and terms of service.
+The author is not responsible for any misuse or damage caused by this tool.

+> [!NOTE]
+>
+> Like other decompilers, this tool is intended for professional users.
+You should have a basic understanding of Python bytecode.
+If not, you may need to ask for help from someone who does.

 > [!WARNING]
 >
 > **Disassembly results are accurate, but decompiled code can be incomplete and incorrect.** [See issue #3](https://github.com/Lil-House/Pyarmor-Static-Unpack-1shot/issues/3)